jbakse/site_builder/docs/noise/index.md

 - Include three maps generated by your program.
 - Each map should be shown as an image, not a video.
-- Consider posting a first run at this challenge early, and then revisiting it towards the end of the week with a second post.
+- Consider posting a first run at this challenge early in the week, and then revisiting it towards the end of the week with a second post.

 /::